Pete Lembo: South Carolina

 Under Lembo's direction, the Gamecock special teams units made an impact on the team's 7–6 finish and Duke's Mayo Bowl victory to cap the 2021 season.
 South Carolina blocked four kicks (three punts and a field goal), tied for second in the SEC and 10th in the country.
 The last time South Carolina blocked four kicks was the 2014 season.
 The three blocked punts tied for first in the SEC, 7th in the nation and were the most at South Carolina since the 2000 season.
 The Gamecocks were sound in punt and field goal protection and did not surrender a blocked punt or kick the entire 2021 season.

 Senior kicker Parker White was 16 of 17 on field goal attempts (.941) and became the school's all-time leader in points scored with 368.
 The senior also tied the school record for field goals made with 72.
 White hit a game winning field goal against East Carolina in the second week of the season.
 He was also perfect on extra point attempts.
 Sophomore punter Kai Kroeger boomed two punts of over 70 yards as the Gamecocks finished the season with a 40.3 net punt average.
-Kroeger also tossed a 44 yard touchdown pass on a fake punt vs. Tennessee.
+Kroeger also tossed a 44-yard touchdown pass on a fake punt vs. Tennessee.
 The Gamecocks converted a pair of two point conversions off of muddle huddle plays, including a pass by Kroeger.

 South Carolina's 24.0 average per kickoff return in 2021 ranked 24th in the FBS and was the second best in program history since the Gamecocks joined the SEC in 1992.
 South Carolina's kickoff coverage was also strong, finishing 25th nationally, fourth in the SEC and third among all prior units at South Carolina since 1992 with an 18.1 average per return.

+In his three seasons leading the special teams at South Carolina, Lembo's units blocked an impressive 11 of their opponent's punts while not having a single punt blocked, making the Gamecocks one of only a handful of FBS teams to accomplish such an impactful differential in productivity over that time period.